 Her eyes are drawn to the bits that were theirs: that bench, the bit where the hedge ends, the playground…..
 She used to lie in the roundabout’s palm, it’s heavily painted tangerine iron fingers spread out beneath her, her eyes full of dazzling starry skies.
-(Every moment must have been shot through with vitality, wide eyed awareness and feeling because it’s so easy for her to relive it all now.
+(Every moment must have been shot through with vitality, wide eyed awareness and so much sensation because it’s so easy for her to relive it all now.
 Or is that a trick of the nostalgia?)

-And the best friends?
+And the friends, the tribe?
 They’re all lost now too, who knows where?
 (Probably not that far.)
 They are always alive in her though: carefree, laughing characters immortalised in the story of her life.

 She comes here often, not only for the space, the sky, the calm but also for the joy, to feel that teenage buzz once more!